 • Drawn conclusions based on empirical evidence about the relationships among habitat, land use, and macroinvertebrate diversity and density.

-• Identified a way to improve water quality and minimize human impact in a local stream.
+• Identified how to improve water quality and minimize human impact in a local stream.